 Bugs can be a nuisance in your lawn!

-Identify lawn bugs and pests and deal with them
+Identify lawn bugs and pests and learn how to deal with them

-If you suspect you may have any uninvited guests damaging your lawn, send us a photo of your damaged lawn and any bugs you find and we can help you identify them!
-Pests may also come in the flying or walking kind such as birds, rabbits and other animals that find your lawn attractive.
+If you’re unsure, you can send us a photo of your damaged lawn and any bugs you find and we can help you identify them!

 Birds are wonderful guests to our homes and gardens.
-It’s a great sign you have done something right in your garden.
-While birds foraging on lawn is natural they can become a pest when they begin digging and making a mess of the lawn.
+It’s actually a great sign you have done something right in your garden.
+While birds foraging on lawn is natural, they can become a pest when they begin digging and making a mess of the lawn.

-The presence of birds digging on the lawn can be a sign something is wrong with your lawn.
-Birds will flock in numbers if there is a huge amount of bugs to feed on.
+The presence of birds on the lawn can be a sign there is a bug infestation, as birds will flock in numbers if there is enough bugs for them all to feed on.
 They can be our friend by removing bugs and weeds, but destructive behaviour begins when bugs are in abundance.

 Types of lawn pests